Is Cybersecurity Insurance Worth It?

 What is cybersecurity insurance coverage?

-A cyber insurance policy generally covers the cost for a business to recover from a data breach or other cyberattack, as well as any legal claims resulting from the breach.
+A cyber insurance policy generally offers protection for a business to recover from a data breach or other cyberattack, as well as legal claims resulting from the breach.
 Cybersecurity or cyber insurance can help minimize business disruptions caused by a data breach or a phishing scam and its financial aftermath.
-In the case of a ransomware attack, it can also cover the financial costs and help a business recover more quickly.
+In the case of a ransomware attack, it can also provide coverage for financial costs and help a business recover more quickly.

 However, there are some things that a cyber insurance policy won't protect against.
 Most importantly, an insurance provider can't alert a business owner of a pending cyberattack.
 Businesses need to have their own cybersecurity measures and monitoring procedures in place.
+In fact, a certain level of measures will need to be in place in order to obtain a cyber insurance policy.
 Although security specialists and consultants work to prevent cyberattacks before they happen, cybersecurity insurance policies provide coverage in case breaches occur.

-Many of the most common cyberattacks are covered by cyber insurance policies, including ransomware, fraud attacks, malware and phishing scams.
+Many of the most common cyberattacks are included in cyber insurance policies, such as ransomware, fraud attacks, malware and phishing scams.

-In most cases, a cyber insurance policy will cover the costs of investigating and remediating security failures, including data recovery, system forensics, legal fees and any customer compensation.
-In the instance of ransomware, a cyber insurance policy should cover the ransom demand, even though most cybersecurity specialists and law enforcement officials warn against this practice, noting that it only encourages more ransomware attacks.
+In most cases, a cyber insurance policy will ofer coverages for the costs of investigating and remediating security failures, including data recovery, system forensics, legal fees and any customer compensation.
+In the instance of ransomware, a cyber insurance policy can include the ransom demand, even though most cybersecurity specialists and law enforcement officials warn against this practice, noting that it only encourages more ransomware attacks.

 Types of cybersecurity insurance coverage